tweag/nickel/doc/manual/merging.md

 #### Default values

-A `default` annotation can be used to provide a base value, but let it be overridable through merging.
+A `default` annotation can be used to provide a base value, but have it be overridable through merging.
 For example, `{foo | default = 1} & {foo = 2}` evaluates to `{foo = 2}`.
-A default value is just a special case of a priority, being the lowest one.
+A default value is just a special case of a priority: the lowest possible one.

 #### Forcing values

 Dually, values with the `force` annotation are given the highest priority.
-Such a value can never be overridden, and will either take precedence over another value or be tentatively merged if the other value is forcing as well.
+Such a value can never be overridden, and will either take precedence over another value or be tentatively merged if the other value has priority `force` as well.

 #### Specification